complxalgorithm/kaktus_app/README.md

 ## Features
 * Simple text conversion which will give you the option of converting text into either a Word document or PDF.
-* Save to your hard drive or upload to a cloud storage service.
+* Save to your hard drive or upload to a cloud storage service (eventually).
 * Repeat!

 ## Languages/Frameworks/Technologies